IntScription/devlog/logs/2025-07-17/index.md

 ## 🧠 What I Learned
 - It was simple but I wanted to understand the teminal workflow.
 - For compiling and running together, `gcc hello.c -o hello && ./hello`.

 ## 🔥 What's Next
-- I'll work on full-stack. ; like the topic then what I did, what I learned and whats next.
+- I'll work on full-stack.
 ---

 <div class="nav-links">